 Known for his versatile roles in film and television, multiple Emmy winner Alec Baldwin can be difficult to work with on and off camera yet he’s still a gifted actor in a variety of genres playing a hero, villain, mentor or a small role affecting the plot.
 Alec became known to the public eye in “Beetlejuice,” “The Hunt For Red October” & “Glengarry Glen Ross.”
 The latter film earned him critical acclaim.
-When his career was in limbo due to his appearances in lacklusters “Thomas And The Magic Railroad,” “Pearl Harbor” & “The Cat In The Hat,” he managed to earn an Oscar nomination in “The Cooler.”
-He ultimately won numerous awards as Jack Donaghy.”
+When his career was in limbo due to his appearances in lacklusters like “Thomas And The Magic Railroad,” “Pearl Harbor” & “The Cat In The Hat,” he managed to earn an Oscar nomination in “The Cooler.”
+He ultimately won numerous awards as Jack Donaghy from “30 Rock.”
 Unlike Mike Myers, he survived The Cat In The Hat.
 He appeared in the Best Picture winning movie The Departed.
-As of 2021, he hasn’t ran out of gas thanks to his Emmy Award winning appearance as Donald Trump on “SNL.”
+As of 2021, he hasn’t run out of gas thanks to his Emmy Award winning appearance as Donald Trump on “SNL.”

 Alec worked with several filmmakers/showrunners including John Hughes, Oliver Stone, Tim Burton, Wes Anderson, Rob Reiner, Martin Scorsese, Stephen Hillenburg, Ryan Murphy, Nancy Meyers, Cameron Crowe, Ryan Murphy, Tom McGarth, Nancy Meyers, Christopher McQuarrie & Spike Lee.

-Originally handpicked by Todd Phillips to play Thomas Wayne in “Joker,” he turned the role, because he already played an corrupt businessman in Glengarry Glenn Ross.
+Originally handpicked by Todd Phillips to play Thomas Wayne in “Joker,” he turned the role, because he already played a corrupt businessman in Glengarry Glenn Ross.
 I think it would be wise if Chris casted Alec as a mob boss in a crime drama in a supporting role similar to Eric Roberts in “The Dark Knight.”
 Maybe a founding member of a mysterious organization like Anthony Hopkins as Ford Brody from “Westworld” who has an agenda with a complex backstory.

 10. John Goodman